soyunparrrk/Online-Data-Scraper-Publication/Online-Data-Scraper-Publication/README.md

 console.log('Magic happens on port' + port);
 exports = module.exports = app;
 ```
    2. Save it, run terminal and type `node app.js`.

-* Testing with wikipedia
+:black_small_square: Testing with wikipedia
   Replace `app.get{}` part with this.
 Then it will bring the wiki page.
 ```
   app.get('/', function(req, res){